wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-microsoft-365-threat-intelligence/includes/5-explore-threat-hunting-with-microsoft-threat-protection.md

 ### What is threat hunting?

 Cyberthreat hunting, or simply threat hunting, is a proactive cybersecurity activity.
 Its goal is to find threats that are either buried under massive quantities of security signals and alert data, or aren't flagged by security products.
-It's generally a manual process, although as we'll discuss in a moment, Microsoft Threat Protection can make the process much less tedious and time-consuming.<br>
+It's generally a manual process, although as we'll discuss in a moment, Microsoft Threat Protection can make the process much less tedious and time-consuming.

 During threat hunting, security operations practitioners apply threat intelligence takeaways, whether from their own internal research or external research.
 With this information in hand, they then devise ingenious ways to determine the existence of an otherwise undetected threat.
 To do that, they need efficient access to comprehensive data about events and entities in their network.
 They also need a good, quantifiable understanding of normal states or baselines.